kaniini/anope-sasl/README.md

 SASL module for Anope 1.9.7 and later.

 This is a from-scratch implementation of the SASL component of IRCv3 for Anope, based in part (in terms of design) on the SASL stack in Atheme.

-I wrote this in an afternoon, as a proof of concept that yes, really, Anope *can* support SASL if they'd be willing to take the 5 minutes (it took me 90 minutes, and I was unfamiliar with Anope's internals) to actually write the code instead of spreading FUD.
+Anope 1.9.8 will have SASL support built in, so this module is only needed in Anope 1.9.7.

 For copying information, see `COPYING.md`.